This is an awesome post by Tripti Rai. You can learn more about her at the end of the post.

 About the Author:

 Tripti Rai writes on the behalf of naukri.com, she advises fresher and professionals on right career choices, job opportunities, professional advices etc. Along with career, she also likes to talk about real estate whenever she gets a chance.
-You can reach her on G+ and LinkedIn.
+You can reach her on LinkedIn.